Flag Bet Explained

 • Chelsea to beat Aston Villa at 3/1

-Remember that your total stake for this $1 flag bet is $23 for all combined 23 wagers.
-Therefore, if all your selections win, you’ll get a payout of $152.83, including your stake.
-This is a substantial return compared to wagering the same stake on just one multiple bet or four singles.
-This example also applies to flag bet in horse racing and other sports.
+If you want to gamble $1 per combination, you are putting a total of $23 into your flag wager.
+In a scenario where all your selections come through, you’ll get a payout of $152.83.
+This is a substantial return compared to placing the same stake on just one accumulator or four singles.
+This example also applies to a flag bet in horse racing and other sports.

 How to Place a Flag Bet